St Mary’s Church

 The Church is committed to Outreach and Mission.
 We support both local, national and international societies.

 There are several home groups which meet regularly for fellowship, discussion and learning about the Christian faith.
 Some meet during the day and others are in the evenings.
-There is a special groups for young people (age 14+).

 The traditional Choir sing at the 10am Service, weddings and other special occasions.
 Both children and adults are most welcome to join.
 Contact Graham Winter, Organist.